 Seek Care Without Fear

-IMPORTANT: As of January 27, 2020, the new rule has taken effect.
-Not all New Yorkers and not all immigrant New Yorkers are impacted by this new rule.
-This rule only impacts a small subset of immigrants in New York!
-It does not penalize people for enrolling in Emergency Medicaid, Medicaid for Pregnant Women, the Essential Plan, NYC Care, and many other types of coverage.
+IMPORTANT: Litigation seeking to stop application of the public charge rule is ongoing.
+However, the new rule is in effect for applications filed on or after February 24, 2020.
+New Yorkers and not all immigrant New Yorkers are impacted by the changes to the public charge rules.
+It does not penalize people for enrolling in Emergency Medicaid, Medicaid for Pregnant Women, the Essential Plan, State-funded Medicaid, NYC Care, and many other types of coverage.
 To find out if you might be impacted, read the flyers below and get a free legal consultation from LegalHealth by calling 212-659-6188.

 NYC Health + Hospitals wants you to continue to get the care you need and the health care coverage you are eligible for.
 Even after the new rule took effect, getting health care is not a risk under the public charge rule, so get care without fear!